ram-1918/expense_tracker/README.md

 1. Email - other choice => from email_validator import validate_email, EmailNotValidError
 2. password - used builtin method for now, but later on hashpassword manully by storing its salt and key
 3. phone - used regular expressions

+# React
+1. Install React and create react app npx create-react-app portfolio2
+2. Install tailwind css and framer-motion npm install -D tailwindcss framer-motion for tailwind config file - npx tailwindcss init add this to content block in tailwindcss.config - "./src/**/*.{js,jsx,ts,tsx}"
+3. add these lines to index.css
+@tailwind base;
+@tailwind components;
+@tailwind utilities;

+html {
+  scroll-behavior: smooth;
+}
+::-webkit-scrollbar {
+  width: 0;
+}
+4. To use fa fa- classes for icons npm install @fortawesome/fontawesome-free
+5. if we use scrollYprogress with refs, it returns the position of the ref by using scrollYprogress.get()
+6. map, reduce, find, indexOf, forEach, setTimeOut